 Air drying your laundry is the best way, but unfortunately it is not always possible to hang washing outside.
 The next best thing you do is purchase a clothes horse and hope and pray for a miracle that your laundry dries before getting that musty smell.

-This is where a dehumidifier, such as the Meaco DD8L Zambezi Dehumidifier comes in very handy!
+This is where a dehumidifier, such as the Meaco DD8L Junior Desiccant Dehumidifier comes in very handy!
 It’ll not only help your clothes dry faster, it may help with many other of the issues that come with living in moist, damp environments.
 A dehumidifier uses up to 80% less electricity than a tumble dryer, and comes with all other benefits, including getting rid of dust, dust mites, viruses, mould, bacteria and odours.

 One of the major causes of condensation and mould in the home is drying clothes on a clothes horse in the winter.
 As the clothes dry, the moisture is released into the air and the air becomes damp, the room air feels colder, condensation forms on windows and mould grows faster.

 Those who use a dehumidifier to dry their clothes put the clothes and the clothes horse into a small room with the dehumidifier next to them.
 Using a small room enables the dehumidifier to dry the air faster and achieve the low relative humidity that you need to dry the clothes.
-The Zambezi will sense that the air is dry enough for the clothes to dry and will reduce its energy consumption so that as little power as possible is being used.
+The DD8L Junior will sense that the air is dry enough for the clothes to dry and will reduce its energy consumption so that as little power as possible is being used.

-The combination of the energy saving intelligent Laundry+ control, the high airflow and the rotating louvre makes the Zambezi a viable alternative to at tumble dryer and the preferred choice to dry your washing with a dehumidifier.
+The combination of the energy saving intelligent Laundry+ control, the high airflow and the rotating louvre makes the DD8L a viable alternative to at tumble dryer and the preferred choice to dry your washing with a dehumidifier.

 More tips for effective drying